DarrenDavy12/Covid_Food_Consumption_Dashboard/README.md

 The connection was successful.

-I wanted the dashboard to show the data of the overall expenses through the years in the USA, but first I needed to create sheets for the components carrying the data I want to present on the dahsboard.
+I wanted the dashboard to show the data of the overall expenses through the years in the USA, but first I needed to create sheets for the components carrying the data in which, I wanted to present on the dahsboard.

 Started off making sheets for top food groups that had the most expenses in the year 2020.
 Also showing food groups individual expenses by year.